BenjyC/Docker-Einstein-4YP/docs/blog/blog.md

 Next I plan to have the output of the uploaded code checked against the contents of it's marker i.e check if it is actually correct.
 I also plan to add functionality for shell scripts to show multiple languages are possible.

+## Blog Entry 011 - 28/02/2019

+Today I worked on having the uploaded files actually marked i.e checking their output against the marker output.
+The uploads are now run and compared with the stdout in the respective marker directory.
+I also removed some unused dependencies from the package.json files.

+I then refactored the code to clean up some deprecated functionality/logging used for testing purposes.
+I also added the functionality for when a file is incorrect or if a file is invalid (file name incorrect etc.)

 ---

 This week, I learned how to include